Community Outreach Ministries

 Penick Village

-Since its inception nearly 45 years ago, Penick Village has also remained true to Bishop Penick’s vision that no resident be turned out for lack of funds.
-Each year, the Benevolent Assistance Fund ensures those residents, who have outlived their resources, will be well cared for in beautiful facilities by superior staff.
-This year, about 20% of all residents will receive some aid, which will total about $930,000 for the year, most of which must be raised through contributions.
+Since its inception in 1964, Penick Village has also remained true to the vision of Bishop Edwin A. Penick that no resident be turned out for lack of funds.
+Each year, through the stewardship of the Penick Village Foundation, the Benevolent Assistance Program ensures those residents who have outlived their resources, will be well cared for in a beautiful community by a superior team.

 Prancing Horse Center for Therapeutic Horsemanship